AnilKumarYogi/AIFA_assignment1/README.md

 ### Input Format

 ```
-input.txt file contains the adjacency matrix format of the input graph
+**input.txt** file contains the adjacency matrix format of the input graph
 ```

 We are giving input for the graph in the form of Adjacency Matrix in a text file.
 If you want to change the input graph, you can change it in the text file.
 The text file is read line by line where each line represents a row for the adjacency matrix and values are separated by space delimiter.
 It has to be a square matrix.
 If the number of rows and columns are not equal then the program terminates with an error message.

 ```
-To change number/ paramters of Electric Vehicles, refer the instructions below.
+To change number/ parameters of Electric Vehicles, refer the instructions below.
 The format is: EV(int S = 0, int D = 7, int id = vehicle_id, float B = 10, float c = 1, float d = 0.5, float M = 50, float s = 0.7)
 ```